neuronets/nobrainer/README.md

 ## Train your own models

-Models can be trained on neuroimaging volumes.
+Models can be trained on neuroimaging volumes on the command line or with a Python script.
 Please see examples below.
 All of the examples can be run within the nobrainer container.

 Note: `$` indicates a command-line call.